Ice hockey in popular culture: United States

 House M.D. is filled with reference to the sport.
 In the episode Distractions, the main character is described as not wanting to think of "the Flyers sucking", the series being set in New Jersey.
 No More Mr. Nice Guy has a scene in which House and Wilson drink in a bar, with a hockey game on TV in the background.
-In Painless both the patient and his son are hockey players.
-At the beginning of the episode Unfaithful a homeless man is offered a New York Rangers sweatshirt to which he jokingly responds "Are you crazy?
+In "Painless" both the patient and his son are hockey players.
+At the beginning of the episode "Unfaithful" a homeless man is offered a New York Rangers sweatshirt to which he jokingly responds "Are you crazy?
 We're here in Jersey".
-The cold opener of the season 8 episode Perils of Paranoia features an attorney knocking down an alibi by demonstrating that the defendant read about a New Jersey Devils game in the paper rather than watching it on TV.
-The same season has the episode Transplant in which House and Chi Park visit the room of a deceased patient, filled with Devils memorabilia.
-The patient of the episode Gut Check is a minor league hockey Enforcer.
+The cold opener of the season 8 episode "Perils of Paranoia" features an attorney knocking down an alibi by demonstrating that the defendant read about a New Jersey Devils game in the paper rather than watching it on TV.
+The same season has the episode "Transplant" in which House and Chi Park visit the room of a deceased patient, filled with Devils memorabilia.
+The patient of the episode "Gut Check" is a minor league hockey Enforcer.

 In How I Met Your Mother, hockey is referenced several times to accentuate Robin Scherbatsky's Canadian side.
 In one episode, Robin goes on a date with Brad at a Canucks-Rangers game.

 Actor Richard Dean Anderson has incorporated his personal love of hockey into two of his lead characters: the eponymous character in MacGyver, and Stargate SG-1s Jack O'Neill.

 The Nickelodeon TV show, Big Time Rush, features four hockey players who leave Minnesota to go to L.A to become a pop band.

-On one episode of Star Trek: Voyager, the character Tom Paris played by Robert Duncan McNeill watches a hockey game on an old black & white TV set his wife replicated.
+On one episode of Star Trek: Voyager, Tom Paris watches a hockey game on an old black & white TV set his wife replicated.
 He also had a hockey Holodeck program.